 Muslims, however, remain victims of repeated verbal and physical attacks.
 In addition, mosques have been burned and vandalized.

 American Muslims are paying for the deadly efforts of their fellow believers, which raises a serious question: Should we condemn all Christians because James Holmes a 24-year-old former Ph.D. student at the University of Colorado, who recently killed 12 people and wounded 58 during a shooting spree in an Aurora movie theater, is Christian?
 In fact, almost all serial killers in the U.S. have been Christian.
-Does the sinister activities of serial killer Jeffrey Dahmer taint all members of the Church of Christ, where he was re-baptized shortly after being killed in prison?
+Does the sinister activities of serial killer Jeffrey Dahmer taint all members of the Church of Christ, where he was re-baptized shortly before being killed in prison?

 Are all Jews to blame because Louis “Lepke” Buchalter, who led the murderous portion of the Mafia before his 1944 execution, was Jewish?